cta-observatory/dl1-data-handler/README.md

 A package of utilities for writing, reading, and applying image processing to [Cherenkov Telescope Array (CTA)](https://www.cta-observatory.org/ "CTA collaboration Homepage") DL1 data (calibrated images) in a standardized format.
 Created primarily for testing machine learning image analysis techniques on IACT data.

-Currently supports for data in the CTA pyhessio sim_telarray format, with the possibility of supporting other IACT data formats in the future.
+Currently supports data in the CTA pyhessio sim_telarray format, with the possibility of supporting other IACT data formats in the future.
 Built using ctapipe and PyTables.

 Previously named image-extractor (v0.1.0 - v0.6.0).
 Currently under development, intended for internal use only.